 Into the 20th century, during World War Two, Lavenham and nearby Alpheton hosted American airmen from the 487 Squadron, flying B24 Liberators and the famous B17 Flying Fortresses.
-During their tour of duty the American airmen were wowed by the people of both villages and helped restore many of the buildings that had been damaged by Nazi bombing raids.
+During their tour of duty the American airmen admired both villages.
+They helped restore many of the buildings that had been damaged by Nazi bombing raids.

 Today, much of the airfield has been returned to agricultural use or is being reclaimed by nature.
-However, the Control Tower is still maintained and ‘Pill Boxes’ still dot the surrounding countryside.
+However, the Control Tower is still maintained.
+Also, ‘Pill Boxes’ still dot the surrounding countryside.